 - Sensor with the Digital Twin reflecting the current value of the sensor and its state (reporting or offline)

 - Vehicle subsystem whose values may be produced by other Digital Twins such as the sensors mentioned in the previous bullet illustrating how Digital Twins can be composed into larger collections and composites via connections.
 Examples:

-- \circ Engine
+- o Engine

 - o Brakes

-- o Steering
+- Steering

-- \circ Lighting
+- Lighting

-- o Entertainment
+- Entertainment

-- Climate control
+- o Climate control

 - Environment sensors lidar, radar, bluetooth proximity sensors

 - Vehicle a composite of vehicle subsystems representing the entire vehicle.

 - Other examples related to vehicles but not a component of the vehicle might be Digital Twins representing the environment in which the vehicle operates:

-- o Road segments
+- Road segments

-- \circ Roads
+- o Roads

 - Traffic lights

-- Traffic sensors
+- o Traffic sensors

-- Intersections
+- o Intersections

 - Pedestrians

-- o Local weather
+- Local weather

-- o Traffic conditions
+- Traffic conditions